 Superusers and Additional Tips to Reduce ERP Training Costs

-One key strategy for reducing ERP training costs involves hiring ERP professionals such as “superusers.”
-These superusers should be trained in advance of the other staff, receiving very intensive and extremely in-depth instruction in all areas of their division’s ERP module.
+One key strategy for reducing ERP training costs involves hiring ERP professionals known as “superusers.”
+And once these superusers are hired, take measures to be sure that at least one of these individuals is available during each shift.
+These superusers should be trained in advance of the other staff, receiving the very intensive and extremely in-depth instruction in all areas of their division’s ERP module.
 These superusers can provide much-needed support to their fellow team members during the training phase and in the days after the new enterprise software is formally deployed.
 These superusers allow for a faster, more efficient training process.
 This translates into significant savings and a less stressful ERP rollout.

 You can also reduce downtime by scheduling the ERP rollout for an off-peak time, such as a night or weekend.